 E-safety is an integral part of children’s education in today’s digital world and is embedded in their learning at school.
 We also want to help our parents and children improve their own understanding of e-safety issues so they can learn to use the internet and all digital media in a safe and secure way.

 We take part in various initiatives such as Safer Internet Day each year as well running e-safety seminars and hosting NSPCC assemblies.
 We have strict policies on how we use today's modern technologies in school and we are constantly reinforcing safe practice to our children.

-Below you will find some helpful guidance on how you can ensure your child stays safe online:
+Below you will find further helpful guidance on how you can ensure your child stays safe online: